Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Dry Egg Substitute

-Dry egg substitute is a versatile and convenient ingredient ideal for making delicious, plant-based recipes.
-A powder made of a simple blend of potato starch, tapioca, psyllium husk fiber, soy lecithin, and baking soda.
+Dry egg substitute is a versatile and convenient ingredient for making delicious, plant-based recipes.
+It is a powder made of a simple blend of potato starch, tapioca, psyllium husk fiber, soy lecithin, and baking soda.

-Whether you want to replace eggs in a cake recipe or add some binding power to your favorite veggie burger, dry egg substitute has you covered.
+If you want to replace eggs in a cake recipe or add some binding power to your favorite veggie burger, dry egg substitutes have you covered.

 🥚 1 ½ teaspoon plus 3 tablespoons of water to get 1 egg.